MatthewYong/twufo/README.md

 ### Structure Plane
 The structure plane defines the information architecture and interaction design with the user.
 The following definitions has been used for this website:

+- First impression of the website needs to be simple and clear as possible
+- No more than two clicks are required for the user to reach a page
+- The type of information architecture that will be used is the ‘Hub and Spoke, see below:

+![alt text][hubspoke]

+[hubspoke]:

 ### Skeleton Plane
 The skeleton plane defines a basic visual design of the website through, for example, a wireframe.
 The wireframes for this project are made with Balsamiq can be downloaded from the following link: